ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 {: #vc_vsphere_upgrade-prereq-jumpbox-binary}

 Use your Windows VSI jump box and log in to your https://my.vmware.com account to download the following binary files:
 * VMware vSphere 6.7u1 Hypervisor (ESXi ISO) image (Includes VMware Tools)
 * vCenter 6.7u1b appliance ISO.
 Not the update bundle
 * NSX for vSphere 6.4.4 Upgrade Bundle

 For Intel Optane drives, download the following file to use as part of the post-upgrade process that uses VMware Update Manager to apply patches.

-Locate the ``VMW-ESX-6.7.0-intel-nvme-vmd-1.4.0.1016-8733247.zip`` file for Intel® NVMe driver for Intel Optane™ SSD DC P4800X Series SSDPED1K750GA (750 GB, HHHL) on https://my.vmware.com/group/vmware/details?downloadGroup=DT-ESX67-INTEL-INTEL-NVME-VMD-1401016&productId=742.
+Locate the ``VMW-ESX-6.7.0-intel-nvme-vmd-1.4.0.1016-8733247.zip`` file for Intel® NVMe driver for Intel Optane™ SSD DC P4800X Series SSDPED1K750GA (750 GB, HHHL) on `https://my.vmware.com/group/vmware/details?downloadGroup=DT-ESX67-INTEL-INTEL-NVME-VMD-1401016&productId=742`.

 #### Backing up components
 {: #vc_vsphere_upgrade-backup}

 Before you begin the upgrade, back up each component.

-* For more information about backing up vCenter Server and PSCs, see [Overview of backup and restore options in vCenter Server 6.x (2149237)](https://kb.vmware.com/s/article/2149237?lang=en_US){:external} and [vCenter file-based backup](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup#solution_backingup-vcenter).
+* For more information about backing up vCenter Server and PSCs, see [vCenter file-based backup](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup#solution_backingup-vcenter) and [Overview of backup and restore options in vCenter Server 6.x](https://kb.vmware.com/s/article/2149237?lang=en_US){: external}.
-* For more information about backing up NSX, see [Backing Up NSX Manager Data](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.upgrade.doc/GUID-2A75A102-518D-4D6C-B23D-877C421B1536.html){:external}.
+* For more information about backing up NSX, see [Backing Up NSX Manager Data](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.upgrade.doc/GUID-2A75A102-518D-4D6C-B23D-877C421B1536.html){: external}.

 It is recommended that you use file-based backup.
 Image-based backup that uses vSphere Data Protection is not supported in VMware vSphere 6.7.
-{:note}
+{: note}

 ## Procedure to upgrade vCenter Server vSphere software from 6.5 to 6.7
 {: #vc_vsphere_upgrade-procedure}